Doctor ranks the world's most painful medical procedures including common surgery that's 'unbearable'

 Bone marrow biopsy

-A biopsy is where doctors take a tissue sample from your body so they examine it and come up with a diagnosis, and bone marrow cells are also particularly useful as stem cells.
+A biopsy is where doctors take a tissue sample from your body so they can examine it and come up with a diagnosis, and bone marrow cells are also particularly useful as stem cells.

 While a biopsy might be relatively painless with a skin sample, it's a different matter entirely when they have to take something from literally inside your bones, as surgeons have to insert a needle into the bone and extract the liquid bone marrow cells.

 And guess what - you are awake while they do this.
+However, it tends to take less than 30 minutes for most patients.

 Lumbar puncture